Horsekeeping LLC Home | BooksArticles | Shopping | View Cart | Contact | Site Map | Search

 See More Customer Comments

-The Horsekeeping Pawn Shop
+The Horsekeeping Vintage Shop

-Vintage Native American Pawn Shop and Bargain Barn
+Vintage Shop and Bargain Barn

 Some of the items are dead pawn from pawn shops located in the southwest United States where Native Americans live.
 Often, Native Americans convert their jewelry into income for expenses or emergencies.
 Most pawned items are redeemed by the owner before the expiration date.
 In the few cases where the pawn is not retrieved, it becomes dead pawn and the pawn broker has a legal right to sell the merchandise to recoup the money that was paid to the Native American artist.

-Pawn items that we know are NOT Native American and those whose origin we can't authenticate are in our Bargain Barn.
+Vintage items that we know are NOT Native American and those whose origin we can't authenticate are in our Bargain Barn.

-Vintage Native American Shop
+Vintage Shop

 Bargain Barn